tarwn/lessthandot-hugo/blogs/content/posts/2011-06-23-the-many-functions-of-webmatrix.md

   <img src="http://tiernok.com/LTDBlog/webmatrix/WebGallery.png" alt="Web Gallery" style="padding-bottom: 5px;" /><br /> Web Gallery in Web Matrix
 </div>

 The Gallery option presents a list of 52 CMS, blogging, eCommerce, (the list goes on) packages that can be installed simply by selectig them.
-If I select the WordPress option, WebMatrix detects that I don&#8217;t have MyQSL installed and asks if I want to install it or have access to a remote installation.
+If I select the WordPress option, WebMatrix detects that I don't have MyQSL installed and asks if I want to install it or have access to a remote installation.
 Other gallery options offer similar interactions for their own requirements, with the goal being a completely running system in only a few clicks.
 In the case of WordPress it will also detect whether you have PHP installed (more on that later) and install that as well.

 <div style="border: 1px solid #AAAAAA; font-size: 80%; color: #666666; text-align: center; padding: 8px; margin: 8px;">
   <img src="http://tiernok.com/LTDBlog/webmatrix/Installing.png" alt="WordPress Install" style="padding-bottom: 5px;" /><br /> Installing WordPress